saraashojaeii/saraashojaeii/README.md

-# Hi, I'm Sara 👋
+# Hi there!

-I’m an EECS PhD student with a passion for Computer Vision.
+I’m Sara, an EECS PhD student with a passion for Computer Vision.
 I enjoy working on geospatial-related tasks.
 I’m currently working on Building and Road segmentation, and multi-class change detection using Remote Sensing imagery.

 ## 🔬 Interests
 - Computer Vision